Mxrcon/dotfiles/README.md

-# prog_config
+# .files
-some app configs that i use
+some dot files that I use and I'd like to share